bytefish/bytefish.de/blog/aspnetcore_rebac.md

 it is illustrated with *actual code*, and more importantly none of this exists in ASP.NET Core.

 In my experience Role-based Access Control can take you very, very far.
 And it works great, as long as an organization strictly adheres to the roles defined.
-But as soon you need a more fine-grained control, you are out of luck with Roles.
+But as soon as you need a more fine-grained control, you are out of luck with Roles.

 Many, many projects taught me, that *there is always a special snowflake*, that doesn't fit the defined roles and needs a special treatment.
 This *may* lead to an explosion in roles, if you don't have compensation